-Formerly known as Ceylon, the Democratic Socialist Republic of Sri Lanka shipped an estimated US$11.2 billion worth of goods around the globe in 2018.
-That dollar amount results from a -1.1% dip from $11.3 billion worth of shipments during 2014.
-From 2017 to 2018, Sri Lankan exports shrank by -4.9%.
+Formerly known as Ceylon, the Democratic Socialist Republic of Sri Lanka shipped an estimated US$11.1 billion worth of goods around the globe in 2019.
+That dollar amount results from a 6.3% increase from $10.4 billion worth of shipments during 2015.
+From 2018 to 2019, the value of Sri Lankan exports dropped by -9.2%.

 Sri Lanka is a South Asian island country located in the Indian Ocean, located immediately off the southeastern coast of the Asian economic powerhouse India.